nicolasdao/userin/README.md

 # UserIn &middot;  [![Tests](https://travis-ci.org/nicolasdao/userin.svg?branch=master)](https://travis-ci.org/nicolasdao/userin) [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Neap](https://neap.co/img/made_by_neap.svg)](#this-is-what-we-re-up-to)

-__*UserIn*__ lets your users in your App as quickly as possible and with minimum friction. __*UserIn*__ is an open source middleware REST API built in NodeJS that lets App Engineers implement custom login/register middleware using Identity Providers (IdPs) such as Facebook, Google, Github and many others. __*UserIn*__ is an open source alternative to Auth0, Firebase Authentication and AWS Cognito.
+__*UserIn*__ is an open source 3-legged OAuth2 workflow implementation that lets your users in your App as quickly as possible and with minimum friction.
+It is a REST API built in NodeJS that lets App Engineers implement custom login/register middleware using Identity Providers (IdPs) such as Facebook, Google, Github and many others. __*UserIn*__ is an open source alternative to Auth0, Firebase Authentication and AWS Cognito.
 It is initially designed to be hosted as a microservice (though any NodeJS system could integrate its codebase) in a serverless architecture (e.g., AWS Lambda, Google Functions, Google App Engine, ...).

 As for the other alternatives, UserIn requires a good understanding of OAuth2.
 This topic is not trivial.
 This document contains a high-level introduction to OAuth2 in the [Theory & Concepts](#-theory--concepts) section.
 If using IdPs is new to you, we recommend reading that section.
 The section named [The UserIn Auth Workflow](#the-userin-auth-workflow) is especially useful to understand OAuth workflows in general.

+Finally, we've also added some high-level documentation about IdPs APIs, as you may need to interact with them after acquiring their access token via UserIn.
+This documentation is located under the [Annex](#annex) section.

 # Table Of Contents
 > * [Getting Started](#getting-started)